mlc-mlapis/docs/src/documentation/overview/how-zerops-works-inside/glusterfs-cluster-internally.md

 ![Zerops Shared Storage Service](./images/Zerops-GlusterFS-Service-Detail.png "Zerops Shared Storage Service")

 An independent **scaling controller** monitors and controls [vertical scaling](/documentation/automatic-scaling/how-automatic-scaling-works.html#vertical-scaling) (vCPU, RAM, Disk) for all brick containers.
-To ensure optimal performance, the cluster is configured and run with 3 brick instances, and [horizontal scaling](/documentation/automatic-scaling/how-automatic-scaling-works.html#horizontal-scaling) (number of containers) doesn't play any role in this case.
-An independent **repair controller** is then responsible for removing any containers that exhibit abnormal behavior and subsequently for replacing them with new ones.
+To ensure optimal performance, the cluster is configured and run with 3 brick instances, and [horizontal scaling](/documentation/automatic-scaling/how-automatic-scaling-works.html#horizontal-scaling) (number of containers) doesn't play a role in this case.
+An independent **repair controller** is then responsible for removing any containers that exhibit abnormal behavior and subsequently replacing them with new ones.

 <!-- markdownlint-disable DOCSMD004 -->
 ::: info Used ports